HliasOuzounis/Ai-Guess-the-elo/README.md

 </p>

 It is important to note that a random classification model with 10 classes would have an average Cross Validation loss of `-ln(1/10) = 2.303`.
-That means the rating ranges model is much better than a random one.
+That means the rating ranges model is better than a random one.

 We can clearly see a downwards trend for both models that plateaus.
 We have reached a stagnation in traing while avoiding overfitting.